ronBLAK/My-Other-Half/README.md

       - MonoBleedingEdge zip.zip
       - UnityCrashHandler64.exe
-      - digi game lvl 2 zip.zip
+      - My Other Half.zip
-      - digi game lvl 2_Data zip file.zip
+      - My Ohter Half_Data zip file.zip

   2. CREATE A NEW FOLDER ON THE COMPUTER TO STORE THE GAME FILES